wickylim-vs/MvcMovie-GitHubActions/README.md

-Make changed on READEME on main branch
+Make changes on both main branch and feature-1 branch